jez/jez.github.io/src/index.md

 I keep my writings in two places:\

 - [blog.jez.io] for technical posts
-- [jez.io/thoughts/] for non-technical musings musings
+- [jez.io/thoughts/] for non-technical musings

 Recently, I've been writing about types and about programming.\
 Some selected articles: